 We can provide information about how to find local care providers or employing a personal assistant.

-An online interactive toolkit to support you to employ a personal assistants toolkit is available from Skills for Care
+An online interactive toolkit to support you to employ a personal assistant is available from Skills for Care

 The thought of going to live in a care home can be worrying time, whether for yourself or someone else.
 It is an important decision to make and one that we can help you with.
 Before you make your decision consider if there may be other options to living in a care home.